Constraining electromagnetic couplings of ultralight scalars from compact stars: EM wave propagation in the background of a long-range scalar field

-The contribution of this dispersion relation to the apparent redshift of the photon of wavelength $\lambda$, as measured in the asymptotically flat spacetime (i.e. at the observation point $r_2$) is then
+The wavelength of the propagating wave is governed by the real part of the wavenumber, $k_R$, in the region $\omega>m_\gamma/2$.
+In this region, $k_R\simeq\omega-(m^2_\gamma/8\omega)$.
+The contribution of this dispersion relation to the apparent redshift of the photon of wavelength $\lambda$, as measured in the asymptotically flat spacetime (i.e., at the observer point $r_2$), is then

-where $r_1$ represents the location close to the magnetar.
+where, in the last approximations, we consider the relevant magnitude of the apparent redshift and assume that the wave propagates along the direction of $\nabla \phi$, i.e., radially.
+Here $r_1$ represents a location close to the magnetar.
 We have assumed $m_\gamma(r_2) \approx 0$ as the observer is far away from the magnetar (for example, at the Earth).
-From Eq. \ref{bnew1}, the correction to the photon redshift would be significant if $m_\gamma(r_1)$ is of the same order of magnitude as $\omega$.
+From Eq.~\ref{bnew1}, the correction to the photon redshift would be significant if $m_\gamma(r_1)$ is of the same order of magnitude as $\omega$.
 Moreover, the redshift as measured at different frequencies will be different, an indication of a non-trivial dispersion relation.
-Note that $\delta z$ is proportional to $g_{\phi\gamma\gamma}^2$, since $Q^\mathrm{eff}_\phi$ itself is proportional to $g_{\phi\gamma\gamma}$.

-The wavelength-dependence of the redshift as indicated in Eq. \ref{bnew1} implies that, if we are able to have measurements of multiple spectral lines from a magnetar (which will yield different redshift values for different photon frequencies) and the redshift of the host galaxy (for an appropriate normalization), we will be able to determine the value of $\delta z(\omega)$ and hence, the value of $g_{\phi\gamma\gamma}$.
+The wavelength-dependence of the redshift as indicated in Eq.~\ref{bnew1} implies that, if we are able to have measurements of multiple spectral lines from a magnetar (which will yield different redshift values for different photon frequencies) and the redshift of the host galaxy (for an appropriate normalization), we will be able to determine the value of $\delta z(\omega)$ and hence, the value of $g_{\phi\gamma\gamma}$.
 To present an estimation for the order of magnitude of $\delta z$, we use as the benchmark GRB 080905A \cite{Rowlinson:2013ue,Ricci:2020oyt}, which originates from a magnetar.
-The apparent redshift, or the fractional change in the photon wavenumber, can be expressed using Eq. \ref{bnew1} as
+The apparent redshift, or the fractional change in the photon wavenumber, can be expressed using Eq.~\ref{bnew1} as